What to do after a burglary

 If you've been through the unsettling experience of a burglary, you're certainly not alone.
-According to security experts IFSEC Global, there is an attempted burglary every 45 seconds in the UK; every 76 seconds there's a successful one.

 The idea an intruder has entered your house can come as a shock.
 After all, your home is your safe place, where you and your family should be able to rest easy.
 It can be even more distressing if valuable possessions or sentimental items have been taken.